fabriziosalmi/You-Know-What-AI-Mean/README.md

 - AI used in legal tech should consider the social and ethical implications of legal research and recommendations, ensuring that actions and outputs do not perpetuate legal inequalities or social harm.

-#### Formula
+### AI Ethical Index

-The formula represents a conceptual “AI Ethical Index” (\(AI_{EI}\)) which is a hypothetical measurement designed to gauge the ethical standing of an AI system based on 10 fundamental principles: Respect, Transparency, Fairness, Safety, Control, Accountability, Reliability, Ethical, Legal, and Social.
+The formula represents a conceptual "AI Ethical Index" which is a hypothetical measurement designed to gauge the ethical standing of an AI system based on 10 fundamental principles: Respect, Transparency, Fairness, Safety, Control, Accountability, Reliability, Ethical, Legal, and Social.

 ![formula](https://raw.githubusercontent.com/fabriziosalmi/You-Know-What-AI-Mean/main/ethicalAI.svg)